isc-projects/kea/doc/sphinx/arm/security.rst

    It is recommend to use privileged ports for HTTP/HTTPS against local attacks (by users which are connected to the box where Kea servers/agents run).
-This measure also prevents against impersonation with HTTP and Denial of Service in general.
+This measure also prevents against impersonation with HTTP, and Denial of Service in general.

 .. note::